 - 1 tablespoon (15g) vegan, organic, or raw sugar (optional)

-- ½ teaspoon (2g) vanilla (optional)
+- ½ teaspoon (2g) vanilla extract (optional)

-Vegan Orange Julius Directions
+How to Make Vegan Orange Julius

 Peel 2 oranges and break into pieces into a freezer bag to freeze for 24 hours before you want to make your shake.

-Add the following ingredients to the blender in this order: 250 grams frozen oranges, ½ cup + ⅓ cup (200ml) plant-based milk, 1 tablespoon (15g) sugar (optional), and ½ teaspoon (2g) vanilla (optional).
+Add the following ingredients to the blender in this order: 250 grams frozen oranges, ½ cup + ⅓ cup (200ml) non dairy milk, 1 tablespoon (15g) sugar (optional), and ½ teaspoon (2g) vanilla (optional).

 Blend the ingredients until smooth, but don’t overblend because you want the shake to be thick.
 It’s better to add less milk than you think you’ll need than to add too much.
 Sometimes when I’m making a really thick shake, I have to stop the blender, take the lid off, stir the ingredients, and then reblend.